-Our sides accommodate cricketers young and old, from a thriving junior section, “leisure” cricketers to keen club cricketers playing league cricket at varying levels from the lower reaches of the Stroud District League to the heights of the Gloucestershire County League.
+Our sides accommodate cricketers young and old, from a thriving junior section, “leisure” cricketers to keen club cricketers playing league cricket at varying levels from the lower reaches of the Stroud District League to the heights of Gloucestershire County League Division One.

 New members, playing or social, are more than welcome to swell the numbers at our lovely home grounds.
 Our main ground on the Everlands Road, has been the home of the 1st XI & 2nd XI since the 1970s.
-There is a change for the 3rd and 4th XI this year.
-Our 3rd XI will play their games at The Commoners in Nympsfield while our 4th XI will be playing in the picturesque setting of The Green at Frampton on Severn.
+Our 3rd XI will play their games at Stone CC.

 1870 Arthur Winterbotham formed Cam Wanderers, a team composed of his personal friends for what became referred to as Cam cricket week playing the likes of Clifton, Gloucester, Cirencester & Stroud.
 The Matches took place ‘upon an excellent piece of ground in front of Norman Hill House’ in Cam – the residence of Mr Winterbotham.

 1879 Regular fixtures recorded under the name of Cam Cricket Club and played at Norman Hill.
 A full management committee was in place with Arthur as president and Herbert Winterbotham as Captain.

 1885 Home fixtures played ‘on the ground of the former Tillsdown’.

 1923 Land acquired from the Richard Hicks Charity by Cam Mills Ltd., who’s chairman was Herbert Winterbotham who by that time was also the President of the Cam Cricket Club.
 It was his intention to ‘put the land the way of the parish for sports’.